jspecht3/pixi-tutorial/README.md

 [dependencies]
 ```

-This file is meant to be human readable, so any information you want about the project is probably here.
+The `pixi.toml` is meant to be human readable, so any quick information about the project is probably here.
 The `authors` will automatically populate with your linked `git` e-mail.
 In the `platforms` line, you will see your operating system.
 If you want to make your project compatible with other platforms, add them here and `pixi` will handle the rest.
 ```
 platforms = ["linux-64", "osx-arm64", "osx-64", "win-64"]
 ```

 ### Adding the First Python Package
 Right now, we have no non-standard `python` packages, but adding them is very easy.
-Let's add numpy to our project:
+Let's add numpy to our project.
 ```
 pixi add numpy
 ```

 Adding the first package does two things: creates a `pixi.lock` file and updates the `pixi.toml` file to include the new dependency.
-The `pixi.lock` file is for robots and is how `pixi` recreates the environment on other machines.
-Inside `pixi.toml`, we can now see `numpy` was added to the dependencies.
+The `pixi.lock` file is for robots and is how `pixi` recreates your environment on other machines.
+Inside `pixi.toml`, we can now see `numpy` in the dependencies.
 ```
 $ cat pixi.toml | tail -2
 [dependencies]
 numpy = ">=2.0.1,<3"
 ```
-`pixi` can install any package as long as the package exists in one of the channels listed in the `pixi.toml` file.
+`pixi` can install any package from the channels listed in the `pixi.toml` file.
 This means that `pixi` is not just able to install standard python packages such as: `numpy`, `scipy`, and `matplotlib`, but also packages such as `cmake` for use in compiling C++ code.

 ### Running Python
 Before moving on, we should have a file we can test with.
 Create a `.py` file and add the following.